Framartin/spatial-pred-R/GSoC organization/README.md

 ## Agenda 1st Skype call

-* class of the object return: deal with in-sample / out-of-sample predictions ; deal with future prediction intervals (not now) / keep trend and signal attributes only for default predictor?
+* class of the returned object: deal with in-sample / out-of-sample predictions ; deal with future prediction intervals (not now) / keep trend and signal attributes only for default predictor?
-* What is aliased coef?
 * How we ensure that the order of the spatial unit in listw is the same than newdata?
 * Is it possible to reorder spatial unit in a listw object?
 If not, I think we can work with only W in SparseMatrix, but it will imply modifications.
 * No Trend-Signal decomposition for the SAC model?
+* What is aliased coef?

 ## TODO